Beginner’s Guide to Router Bits

 Grooving Bits

-Grooving bits are some of the most useful and common router bits.
-Below are two of the most important bits to have when you get started.
+Grooving bits are some of the most valuable and common standard router bits.
+Below are two of the most essential bits to have when you start.

 Straight router bit

 Straight bits are exactly what they sound like – a bit that cuts straight, square-bottomed grooves.
 These bits cut right into the material to create a groove or dado, a groove across the wood grain.
 They are also typically used to hollow out areas for a mortise, essentially a hole, groove, or slot into which another piece of material fits.
-Aside from basic joinery, straight bits can be used to create a channel where decorative inlay, a design or a pattern carved into a material, can be placed.
+Aside from basic joinery, straight bits can create a channel where decorative inlay, a design, or a pattern carved into a material can be placed.

 Suggestion: Bosch 1/2-inch Carbide Tipped Straight Bit